Cross-posted from LessWrong after a friend finally convinced me. Lighter reading here

 eg. a transition, movement, interaction, relation

-People asked for examples of focussing on (interpreting & forecasting) processes vs. structures.
+→ See cases of focussing on (interpreting and forecasting) processes vs. structures.

 Quoting from the paper Culture and the Self: